flutter/website/src/docs/resources/faq.md

 development teams.
-Flutter allows eng managers to create a single _mobile, web, and desktop app dev team_, unifying their development investments to ship more features faster, ship the same feature set to multiple platform at the same time, and lower maintenance costs.
+Flutter allows eng managers to create a single _mobile, web, and desktop app dev team_, unifying their development investments to ship more features faster, ship the same feature set to multiple platforms at the same time, and lower maintenance costs.

-While not the initial target audience,
 Flutter is also for _designers_ that want their original design visions delivered consistently, with high fidelity, to all users.
+In fact, [CodePen][] now supports Flutter.

 Fundamentally, Flutter is for users that want beautiful apps, with delightful motion and animation, and UIs with character